endocon/endocon.github.io/content-proposal/consulting.md

 	a.
 Form Header

-		- Start a Discussion
+		- Tell Us Your Thoughts

 	b.
 Explanation

 		- Email us to start a discussion about how we can create an app to make you more money.
 We might even be able to point you towards a product that already exists.
-No need to spend money to build it if it already exists!
+No need to spend money to reinvent the wheel.

 	c.
 Call to Action Button

-		- Start a Conversation
+		- Start a Discussion

-6. Biographies
+# 6. Biographies
+#

-	- Nolan
+# 	- Nolan
-		* (picture)
+# 		* (picture)
-		* Interested in creating interactive smart phone apps that maximize conversion.
+# 		* Interested in creating interactive smart phone apps that maximize
+# 		  conversion.
+#

-	- Dennis
+# 	- Dennis
-		* (picture)
+# 		* (picture)
-		* Interested in distributed systems, as well as creating worry-free backend systems that increase profits.
+# 		* Interested in distributed systems, as well as creating worry-free
+# 		  backend systems that increase profits.

 ## TODO